fierceoj/ShonyDanza/domain_profiles/README.md

-This is an empty directory where domain profile results will saved.
+This is an empty directory where domain profile results will be saved when running the tool.